PaddlePaddle/docs/doc/fluid/user_guides/howto/training/cluster_howto_en.rst

 .. _cluster_howto

-Fluid Distributed Training User Manual
+the Manual of Distributed Training
 =======================================

 Basic Idea Of Distributed Training